 When Do Snakes Pretend to Be Dead?

 Knowing this, you’re probably wondering if a snake pretending to be dead actually works.
 The idea isn’t that playing dead will guarantee the snake’s safety.
 It may only work half the time.
-But because they only use it as a last resort, a fifty percent chance is much better than certain death.
+But because they only use it as a last resort, a 50% chance is much better than certain death.

 Do Other Snake Species Play Dead?

-Hognose snakes are the only species known for playing dead.
+Hognose snakes are the only species known to play dead.
 Other species can, but do so rarely.
 Why this is the case isn’t clear.
 Thanatosis is an effective means of protection, so snakes of a similar small size would benefit.

 Why Do Snakes Play Dead?